-With low rental vacancy rates and a high demand for rental properties across Queensland, the Residential Tenancies Authority (RTA) has collated answers to some commonly asked questions from customers.
-These will help all parties understand their rights and obligations at different stages of a tenancy, particularly around sourcing a rental property, rent payments and ending a tenancy.
+With low rental vacancy rates and a high demand for Queensland rentals, the Residential Tenancies Authority (RTA) has developed a webinar to provide practical tips for customers navigating a challenging rental market.
+This webinar will help all parties understand their rights and obligations at different stages of a tenancy, particularly around sourcing a rental property, rent payments and ending a tenancy.

-It’s important to note that the Residential Tenancies and Rooming Accommodation Act 2008 (the Act), administered by the RTA, does not cover the rental application process and the RTA is unable to regulate fluctuating market conditions.
+It’s important to note that the Residential Tenancies and Rooming Accommodation Act 2008 (the Act), administered by the RTA, does not cover the rental application process and the RTA does not regulate fluctuating market conditions.

 Does a tenant need to see a rental property before signing the lease or agreement?